Ashoksahu14/IDS/Readme.txt

 ****************Installation and execution instructions

-copy networkAnalyzer.tar.gz to whatever directory you want to install the software.
+Copy IDS.tar.gz to whatever directory you want to install the software.

-as a root user run following
+As a root user run following

-tar -xzvf networkAnalyzer.tar.gz
+tar -xzvf IDS.tar.gz

 command to install the software: ./installAnalyzer <path to pip>